alexwong23/Angel_Defence_COMP3888/README.md

 # How to access our arenas

-* access angel defence 1:
+* Access Angel Defence 1:
 Click the [link](https://direct.codecombat.com/play/level/angel-defence-1)

-* access angel defence 2:
+* Access Angel Defence 2:
 Click the [link](https://direct.codecombat.com/play/level/angel-defence-2)

 # How to play our arenas

-* play angel defence 1:
+* play Angel Defence 1:

         Programming language for player: Python